 Dr. Willerth collaborates with Martin Jun of the Department of Mechanical Engineering at the University of Victoria on producing electrospun scaffolds.

-She works with MedGenesis Therapeutix Inc. on ways of delivering the protein GDNF, which increases the survival of neurons.
+She works with MedGenesis Therapeutix Inc. on ways of delivering the protein GDNF, which increases the survival of neurons and she works with Stem Cell Technologies products to engineer neural tissue in a reproducible fashion.
+She also works with Aspect Biosystems to 3D print neural tissue.

 Fibrin is a protein involved in the clotting of blood.
 It is commonly used clinically as surgical glue.
 As a graduate student, Dr. Willerth was the first to determine the conditions needed to grow embryonic cells in fibrin scaffolding.
 Her work with three-dimensional fibrin scaffolds involves environments which more closely resemble the human body, allowing better understanding of how cell-tissue processes work.
 For example, her research has shown how naturally occurring proteins and hormones can change stem cells into recovery cells.